 Organizational Policies and Procedures.
-The plan should describe how the safety policies and procedures of the organization are implemented for the work being performed.
+The plan should describe how the safety policies and procedures of the organization(s) are implemented for the work being performed.
 Project team member involvement is important in the development and implementation of comprehensive project safety plans.
+Project leadership having safety approval responsibility should be identified.